-Little eyes are watching you!
+Don’t forget—your children are often watching you!
 A study by the University of Cambridge found that money habits in children are formed by the time they’re 7 years old.
-Set a healthy example for them, and they’ll be much more likely to follow it when they get older.
+If you set a good example for your children now, they’ll be more likely to follow it in the future.

 Start saving and setting goals